Cooking Ingredient Glossary

 Tips: Shake well before using.

 Where to find it: Almond milk can be found in aseptic packages at most major grocery stores in the health food aisle or the cereal aisle.
 Cartons of almond milk can be found in the refrigerated milk section of some major grocery stores.
-Almond milk can also be purchased from natural food stores, through a co-op, or online.
+Almond milk can also be purchased from natural food stores, or online.

 Forms: Apples can be purchased fresh or dried.